Networks

 Managing Networks in ETM Dashboard

 ETM Dashboard enables you to group Edge Threat Management NG Firewall and Micro Edge appliances into a network.
-By grouping appliances you can obtain information specific to the collection of appliances in the Network.
-You can also apply a common set of WAN Routing Rules to all Micro Edge appliances that belong to the same Network.
+By grouping appliances, you can obtain information specific to the collection of appliances in the Network.
+You can also apply a standard set of WAN Routing Rules to all Micro Edge appliances that belong to the same Network.

 Note: NG Firewall appliances require a complete subscription to add to a network.